koriaf/ausdigital-nry/docs/1.0/index.md

 (Replace <NRY_URL> with HTTPS URL discovered from the Digital Capability Publisher of the business providing the Notary Service, and replace <API_TOKEN> with the JWT issued by the `ausdigital-idp/1` Identity Provider).

-The protocol places no physical restriction on the `object.foo` POSTed to the notary API, however there may be some practical limits from the underlying HTTP infrustructure.
+The protocol places no physical restriction on the `object.foo` POSTed to the notary API, however there may be some practical limits from the underlying HTTP infrastructure.
 For example, there may be some limit to the maximum file size than can be reliably POSTed.
+Please consult implementation-specific limits of the target notarizer installation.

 The `param.json` file:

 * MUST be a JSON file that is valid per [`nry_post_param.schema`](https://github.com/ausdigital/ausdigital-nry/blob/master/resources/1.0/spec/nry_post_param.schema) JSON schema.
- * MUST contain a `durability` attribute that is an ISO 8601 formatted date string
+* MUST contain a `durability` attribute that is an ISO 8601 formatted datetime string with timezone
 * The `durability` date MUST be not less than one month in the future
 * MUST contain a `network` attribute that is a valid business identifier URN per `ausdigital-dcp/1` specification.
- * MUST contain an `ac_code` attribute, that is a non-negative integer.
+* MUST contain an `ac_code` attribute, that is a non-negative integer for the given specification.
 * MAY contain an `restrict_list` attribute, that is a JSON list of zero or more elements that are valid business identifier URNs per `ausdigital-dcp/1`.
 * If the `network` value is a business identifier of the notary itself, then the `ac_code` MUST be interpreted per `ausdigital-nry/1`.
- * If the `network` value is not a business identifier of the notary, the `ac_code` MAY be interpreted as `ac_code` = 3.
+* If the `network` value is not a business identifier of the notary:
+    * the `ac_code` MAY be interpreted as `ac_code` = 3.
- * If the `network` value is not a business identifier of the notary, the notary MAY silently fail to store the notarised object.
+    * the notary MAY silently fail to store the notarised object.
- * If the `network` value is not a business identifier of the notary, the Notary API resource must be `/private/` (alternate `network`s MUST NOT be used with the `/public/` resource).
+    * the Notary API resource must be `/private/` (alternate `network`s MUST NOT be used with the `/public/` resource).
- * If the Notary API resource is `/public/`, the `ac_code` must be 0.
- * If the `ac_code` is 1, 2 or 3 (or may be interpreted as 3), the Notary API resource must be '/private/'.
+* For given `ac_code` object `private` or `public` namespace must be equal to described in ac_code table in "HOC Header" section.

-When the notary recieves a valid notarisation request, if it does not refuse the request and does not experience technical difficulties, then it MUST:
+When the notary receives a valid notarisation request, if it doesn't refuse the request and doesn't experience technical difficulties, then it MUST:

  * place notarised object in a system of record (unless the `param.json` `network` value is not a business identifier of the notary, in which case the notary MAY place the notarised object in a system of record)
- * reference API Spec (return HTTP 200 response code, headers, etc)
+ * reference API Spec (return HTTP 201 CREATED response code, headers, etc)
  * return HTTP body that is JSON document that is valid per [`nry_post_response.schema`](https://github.com/ausdigital/ausdigital-nry/blob/master/resources/1.0/spec/nry_post_response.schema) JSON schema.
- * The body must contain a `doc_id` attribute containing a verifyable content-address of the notarised object, using a hash and encoding scheme that is a valid IPFS address.
+ * The body must contain a `doc_id` attribute containing a verifiable content-address of the notarised object, using a hash and encoding scheme that is a valid IPFS address.

-When the notary recieves an invalid notarisation request, or if it recieves a valid request that it choses to refuse, or if it experiences technical difficulties, then it:
+When the notary receives an invalid notarisation request, or if it receives a valid request that it choses to refuse, or if it experiences technical difficulties, then it:

- * MUST return an appropriate HTTP response code (see swagger specification)
+ * MUST return an appropriate HTTP response code (4xx or 5xx, see swagger specification)
  * The body MUST NOT contain a `doc_id` attribute
- * etc...
-TODO
+ * The body MUST contain jsonapi.org-compliant error response
+ * extra error information may be provided in the response

-The `doc_id` returned in the body of successful POSTs (HTTP code 200 responses) is a valid content identifier.
+The `doc_id` returned in the body of successful POSTs (HTTP code 201 responses) is a valid content identifier.
 This `doc_id` is subsequently used as notarised object identifier in blockchain Gazettal.
 It is also the `doc_id` used in `GET /public/{doc_id}/` and `GET /private/{doc_id}/` API calls.
+Specific `doc_id` attribute positin on the response specified by jsonapi.org protocol.

 ## Search Notary Archives